top of page

 • Policy-making bodies

-• Building professionals engaged in the design and construction of facilities for homeless persons including architects, interior designers and construction engineers
+• Building professionals—architects, interior designers, construction engineers, and contractors—engaged in the design and construction of facilities for unhoused persons

 homepage splash1.jpg